BSDExabio/OpenMM-on-Summit/README.md

 A basic MD simulation script is presented in the `run_nvt_simulations.py` that will load up a Amber formatted prmtop and inpcrd (rst7) files and initiate a MD simulation.
 This script can be run as below.
 It will produce a log file, a simulation metric data file, and a DCD trajectory file as well as two forms of restart files, an OpenMM state file and an OpenMM checkpoint file.
-The current parameters only run a 0.5 ns trajectory of a NVT simulation, yet the parameters are easily altered to run a variety of simulations.
+The current parameters only run a 0.5 ns trajectory of a NVT simulation but these can be changed to run a variety of other simulations.

 ```
 python3 run_nvt_simulations.py {prmtop} {rst7} {output_dir_descriptor} ./